GWC-DCMB/curriculum-notebooks/paper/paper.md

 the U-M Detroit Center,
-the U-M Life Sciences Institute, the U-M Office of Research, anonymous donations from Giving Blue Day 2019, Zingerman’s Delicatessen,
+the U-M Life Sciences Institute, the U-M Office of Research, the Michigan Council of Women in Technology Foundation, DELL Technologies,
-DELL Technologies,
 Cisco Systems,
+Zingerman’s Delicatessen,
-and the Girls Who Code Support Fund.
+the Girls Who Code Support Fund, and anonymous donations from Giving Blue Day 2019.

 We also thank the students who have participated in our Club and Summer Experience events.